begumsacak/code-refactor/README.md

 **In CSS**
 1. I grouped together the CSS classes which have the same properties.
 2. seo, which is a part of the company's name, is a unique element on its own.
 I deleted the header h1 part that came before the word seo and defined seo as an id in CSS and HTML.
-3.
+I did the same with hero image.